Our Wildlife Garden

 Since then these native perennials have seeded and spread further and further into the lawn area and the shrubs have flourished.
 Now, rather than boring lawn under the Tulip Tree we have a nectar and seed-rich layered landscape that also provides important cover for wildlife.

 Today shade gardens are not limited to the area under our Tulip Tree or in our woods.
 They have filled all the edges of our property and spill out into the yard (or what was once yard).
-It has been great fun to add additional blooming native shrubs (like the blooming Bottlebrush Buckeye below) to edges and plant each with an understory of shade-loving perennials.
-Today our lawn is limited to pathways through gardens.
+It has been great fun to add additional native shrubs (like the blooming Bottlebrush Buckeye below) to edges and plant each with an understory of shade-loving perennials.
+Today our lawn is limited to pathways through pollinator gardens.

 Lose the Lawn, Create a Meadow Instead

 In 2012 Clay stopped mowing a sunny portion of the backyard (his goal is to eliminate all mowing) where we wanted to create a “Pocket Meadow.”
-I sped up the process by plugging the area with meadow plant seedlings from our garden (Purple Coneflower, Common Milkweed, Little Bluestem, and Indian Grass).
+I sped up the process by plugging the area with meadow plant seedlings from our garden (Purple Coneflower, Common Milkweed, Butterfly Weed, Little Bluestem, and Indian Grass).

 August 3, 2014, our two-year-old meadow.